-TMany of these roles are performed in supportas part of the District programs described in greater detail in Section 6.0.
+These roles are performed in support of the District programs described in greater detail in Section 6.0.
 Enhancement of recreational opportunities (including improving/increasing public access) is not a primary goal of the District.
 However, the District consults with other stakeholders to consider recreational benefits when designing projects targeting the District's primary goals (e.g., flood protection, improving water quality).